 The record is a compilation of papers filed in the trial court in your case.
-It will include the written transcription of any pretrial and trial proceedings that are necessary determine to the appeal ("Reporter's Record"), as well as documents such as the pleadings, motions, briefs, and any decisions, orders or judgments filed in the trial court ("Clerk's Record").
+It will include documents such as the pleadings, motions, briefs, and any decisions, orders or judgments filed in the trial court ("Clerk's Record") as well as the written transcription, if any, of any pretrial and trial proceedings that are necessary to determine the appeal ("Reporter's Record").
 The required and optional contents of these records are described in Texas Rule of Appellate Procedure 34.